LorenKonkus/trail-counters/SensorOverview.md

 ### The HC-SR501 PIR Sensor

 While there are many PIR sensors, this is a pretty convenient inexpensive package that is readily available.
 It includes a weatherproof IR transparent shield (that conveniently fits in a 7/8" hole cut in an enclosure) and has potentiometers to control sensitivity and retrigger delay times.
+It's power efficient, requiring only about 50 ua and happily runs on either 5v or 3.3v sources so it's easy to power.

 ![sensor](/assets/images/HC-SR501.jpg)

 I've found that setting the jumper for repeat triggering, the sensitivity to minimum, and the time delay to a minimum value yields the best results.
+Even then, the minimum time delay value may be too long for fast traffic.
+Still investigating.

-You can drill a 7.8 inch hole in a waterproof plastic enclosure so that the sensor lens is exposed the the elements while protecting the electronics and battery.
+You can drill a 7.8 inch hole in a waterproof plastic enclosure so that the sensor lens is exposed to IR radiation while protecting the electronics and battery.

 ![sensor](/assets/images/HC-SR501-settings.jpg)